 The Maldives has this year left the Commonwealth; arguing it was meddling in domestic affairs when the Commonwealth threatened suspension over its move away from democracy.
 Combined with withdrawals from the International Criminal Court so far this year, Burundi, The Gambia, and most surprisingly, South Africa, states are turning their back on international bodies and demanding sovereignty for their people at any cost.
 In doing so, they are abandoning liberal ideology and they are making global cooperation a great deal harder.

 This is the year that the people have had enough of business as usual, that they have demanded to be heard, and that they have demanded so with such gusto that they have thrown out the rulebook and gambled their entire futures.
 They have said No to the status quo and enough is enough.
 The risk is; at what cost?
-The future of many a state and many an international organisation hangs in the balance and the Liberalism at the heart of global politics is strained more than ever before.
+The future of many a state and many an international organisation hangs in the balance and the prevailing ideologies at the heart of global politics are strained more than ever before.